Owe-S/gkit-website/README.md

-# GKIT - GolfKlubb IT Website & Marketing Ecosystem
+# Golfklubbens IT - Website & Marketing Ecosystem

-Welcome to the official repository for the GKIT website and marketing ecosystem.
+Welcome to the official repository for the Golfklubbens IT website and marketing ecosystem.
 This project combines a modern React website with a "Google Native" backend and sales automation system.

 ## 🚀 Quick Start